Financial Aid Satisfactory Academic Progress (SAP) Policy

 SATISFACTORY is the status assigned to a student in good standing who is making SAP and is not subject to disqualification.

 WARNING is the status assigned to a satisfactory student who fails to make SAP.
 A student on WARNING status may continue to receive aid for one semester only.
 WARNING status does not require an appeal or other student action.
-In addition, students who have never applied for financial aid, but have attempted and completed units at NVC, will be placed on Warning if their cumulative GPA is below 2.0 and/or if their cumulative PACE rate is below 67% at the time they enter the Financial Aid program.
+In addition, students who have never applied for financial aid will be placed on Warning if their cumulative GPA is below 2.0 and/or if their cumulative PACE rate is below 67% at the time they enter the Financial Aid program.

-At the end of the WARNING semester, a student is expected to meet Satisfactory Academic Progress standards.
+At the end of the WARNING semester, a student is required to meet SAP standards.
 Students who have failed to make SAP will be notified by email from the Financial Aid Office about their loss of eligibility, and with instructions about an appeal process.

 PROBATION is a status assigned to a student who was disqualified for failure to make SAP, who has successfully appealed, and has had eligibility for aid reinstated.